MV-GH/vsc-drama-support/README.md

 hia.w R0, +1 | valid
 hia R0, +1(R9) | valid
 hia.w R0, 1+s | valid
-hia.w R0, +1+s | not valid, this is incosistent either no plus prefix is allowed or it should always be hia.w r0, -1+s | not valid
+hia.w R0, +1+s | not valid, this is inconsistent either no plus prefix is allowed or it should always be hia.w r0, -1+s | not valid
 HIA.w R0, S-1 | valid
 STP